fbpx

 Jatbula Trail

-Named after the Jawoyn Traditional Owner, Peter Jatbula, the Jatbula Trail is a 62km (38.5 miles) one-way hike that is divided into separate parts.
-The trail starts at Nitmiluk (Katherine) Gorge and ends at Leliyn (Edith Falls).
-Travel through the western edge of the Arnhem Land escarpment and trace the footsteps of the Jawoyn people who have inhabited the land of Nitmiluk Gorge for several generations.
+Named after the Jawoyn Traditional Owner, Peter Jatbula, the Jatbula Trail is a 62km (38.5 miles) one-way hike located in Nitmiluk National Park in Northern Territory.
+The Jatbula Trail begins at Nitmiluk (Katherine) Gorge and ends at Leliyn (Edith Falls), traversing the western edge of the Arnhem Land escarpment.
+Hikers on the Jatbula Trail can follow in the footsteps of the Jawoyn people, who have inhabited this land for generations.

-The Jatbula Trail’s Location + How to Get There
+Jatbula Trail Map + How to Get There

-To get to the trail, you can be picked up from Katherine to Nitmiluk Gorge, which is 27km away.
+Jatbula Trail Ferry: To get to the trail, you can be picked up from Katherine to Nitmiluk Gorge, which is 27km away.
 From Nitmiluk Gorge, you need to take a ferry from Nitmiluk Gorge to the start of the trail at 17 Mile Creek.
-The ferry costs $15.00 AUD per person and departs twice a day–once at 7 A.M. and once at 9 A.M.
+The ferry costs $23 AUD per person and departs twice a day–once at 7 A.M. and once at 9 A.M.
 Passengers must be at the boat ramp 15 minutes prior with permits ready in hand.
-Book your ferry at the Nitmiluk Tours website.
-However, you can also call +61 1300 146 743 or email [email protected]
+Book your ferry with Nitmiluk Tours

-Once you finish the 62km hike and end at Leliyn, you are eligible to be transferred to the Nitmiluk Visitor Centre or to Katherine.
+Transfers to Visitor Centre or Katherine: Once you finish the 62km hike and end at Leliyn, you are eligible to be transferred to the Nitmiluk Visitor Centre or Katherine.
 Leliyn to Katherine is a 63km (45-minute) drive, and Leliyn to the Nitmiluk Visitor Centre is a 90km (1 hour) drive.
-Gecko Canoeing and Trekking ([email protected] & +61 0427 067 154) offers transfers.
+Gecko Canoeing and Trekking offers transfers.

-Cars can be parked at public parking lots on both ends of the trail.
-However, you must not forget to tell Leliyn kiosk or Nitmiluk Gorge’s desk the details of your car, your name, and your return date.
+By car: Cars can be parked at public parking lots on both ends of the trail.
+However, you must tell Leliyn kiosk or Nitmiluk Gorge’s desk the details of your car, your name, and your return date.

 Map of the Jatbula Trail; courtesy of nt.gov.au